-The population in the plains and hilly districts is dense.
+THE population in the plains and hilly districts is dense.
 Nearly the whole of the plains are under cultivation, most of the heaths and the inundated lands bordering upon the Ill and the Rhine having been brought under the plough.
 Wheat and barley are the principal cereals cultivated.
 Emerald meadows alternate with fields of bright yellow rape, poppies, flax, hemp, tobacco, hops, and other plants.
 The homesteads of the peasants are embowered in orchards and gardens, and present an air of comfort.
-The cellars are rarely without a few casks of wine or kirschwasser.
+The cellars are rarely without a few casks of wine or kirschuasser.
 The land is very much subdivided, and Jewish usurers prey as usual upon the poorer peasants; but notwithstanding this the inhabitants of many districts are able to live in ease.
 Alsace is one of the most intelligently cultivated countries in Europe, and, according to M. Grad, capital invested in agriculture yields between 8 and 10 per cent.
 The wine district, which extends from Thann to Mutzig, is the wealthiest and most densely peopled part of the country.
-Some of the wines produced enjoy a high reputation.
-The region of vineyards is succeeded by that of the forests, which are managed with great success,† and higher still we enter the pasture-grounds.
-The neat stock of Alsace, much of which is stall fed, is
+Some of the wince produced enjoy a high reputation.
+The region of vineyards is succeeded by that cf the forests, which are managed with great success,† and higher still we enter the pasture-grounds.
+The neat stock of Alsace, much of which is stall fed, is inferior to the breeds of Switzerland and Franche Comté, but is being improved.
+Much cheese is made in the mountain districts.

-[•] Professor H. Kiepert estimates the French at 250,000; M. H. Gaidoz, the persons "habitually speaking French," at 350,000 souls.
+Professor H. Kiepert estimates the French at 250,000; M. H. Gaidoz, the persons "habitually speaking French," at 350,000 souls.
 According to the former the number of French (exclusive of workmen in the towns) is 58,000 in Alsace, 192,000 in German Lorraine.

-Fig. 101.-ALSATIAN PEASANTS.
+Fig. 101.-Alsatian Peasants.